JPRichardson7/amazon_system/personality-elements.md

 **Best for**: Products with genuinely impressive features that invite playful exaggeration

+**Causion**: Don't use exageration to describe negetive attribute of products.
 #### Relatable Frustrations
 Humor that acknowledges common pain points with a wry perspective